The Five Stans - Tashkent Departure

 They may be neighbours, but you’ll love how Uzbekistan, Kyrgyzstan, Tajikistan, Kazakhstan and Turkmenistan are all delightfully set apart by their cultures and landscapes.

-Fried bread, yoghurt, slow roasted meat and oh so many spices, we’d be willing to bet that you’ve never tried Central Asian food before.
+Fried bread, hand-pulled noodles, slow roasted meat and oh so many spices, we’re willing to bet that you’ve never tried Central Asian food before.
 Get ready to learn cherished recipes and feast on new-to-you flavours!

 Trip Details